Operate popular open-source software at scale with security and cost efficiency

 Key features of a managed OpenSearch service

 AWS is a leading contributor of the OpenSearch project, which many customers use.
-You'll get all of the new innovations for OpenSearch within this managed service.
+You'll get the new innovations for OpenSearch within this managed service.
 Beyond those features, which the community drives and contributes to, OpenSearch Service also brings these capabilities:

 - Auto-tuned and indexed numbers